 The first Baptist society of Lansingburgh was formed on the 11th day of June, 1803.
 The first trustees were Daniel Seymour, Aaron B. Hinman, Francis Choate, Nathaniel Jacobs and William Spafford.
 The meeting house was erected on the corner of North and John streets [corner of 114th Street and Fourth Avenue].
 A reorganization of this society was effected July 28, 1858.
-The present church building, on the east side of John street, between Richard and Elizabeth streets [east side of John street, between 117th and 116th Streets], formerly belonged to the Second Presbyterian church.
+The present church building, on the east side of John street, between Richard and Elizabeth streets [east side of Third Avenue, between 117th and 116th Streets; in 2018 the Joy of Troy Community Seventh-day Adventist Church], formerly belonged to the Second Presbyterian church.
 The present pastor, the Rev. A. C. Ferguson, entered upon his ministrations over this society October 1, 1878.

 Weise, Arthur J. History of the Seventeen Towns of Rensselaer County: From the Colonization of the Manor of Rensselaerwyck to the Present Time.
 Troy, N.Y: Francis & Tucker, 1880.

 New Fuel Saving Railway Cooking Stove.—Among the many testimonials of this unrivalled Cooking Stove, we submit the following to the public:

 Gents.—I have had in use in my boarding house one of your Fuel Saving Railway Stoves, for about a month, and I am happy to say that it answers every [sic] have never found one combining so great a saving of fuel, with all the requisites of cooking in so complete a manner; and I am confident in recommending it as the ne plus ultra of all Stoves, and just what every family ought to possess immediately,

 I have one of the Fuel Saving Railway Stoves in use, and concurr [sic] in the above